| Issues 87, June 2009SCIENCE AND THE MEDIA

 Nancy Longnecker describes Australian university options for budding science communicators.

-Interact with the Media
+Teaching Scientists to Interact with the Media

 Jennifer Metcalfe, Director, Econnect Communication; and Toss Gascoigne, Executive Director, Australian Science Innovations